PickNikRobotics/ros_testing_templates/README.md

 # Additional Information
 ## CppCon 2023 Slides

-The code in `functional_programming_tests` was actually presented at CppCon 2023 and ROSCon 2023.
+The code in `functional_programming_tests` was presented at CppCon 2023 and ROSCon 2023.
 The abstract of the presentation is:

 ```
 In the field of robotics, Robot Operating System (ROS) is the de facto middleware of choice across academia and industry.